 Starring as Bryce Loski, the object of Juli’s affection, Callan McAuliffe echoes this idea.
 “At first, Bryce thinks this girl is really out of control.
 He tries not to talk to her and keep away but she’s really open about her feelings and doing crazy stuff like sniffing his hair.
 It’s really awkward.
 He can’t get her out of his head.
 But then, when he finally does, he realizes that maybe he liked having her in his head, and wants her back.”

 So what do you think?
 Have you read the book?
-Will you see the movie?
+Seen the movie?
+Which did you like better?
 Let me know in the Comments.